-Sometimes the bone beneath this lesion has a lump on it.
-These spots open for a while and drain and then they seal over again.
-The spot never actually goes away but it doesn't seem to bother the dog much - they are still bright, alert and happy.
-Often clients just bring it up in passing when their pet is being examined for something else.
+Although the spot never actually goes away, it doesn't seem to bother your dog much - pets with this problem usually remain bright, alert and happy.
+Clients often just bring it up in passing while their pet is being examined for something else.